 to patients as a first line defense strategy.
 Medication

 Educate yourself on mental health.
 Read books which can help you to understand what you are going through and what you can do.
-You don't have to follow one book or article to the letter, but finding ideas and reading from a variety of sources can help you to put pieces of the puzzle together and implement a plan.
+You don't have to follow only one book or subscribe to one specific method, but be selective and eclectic, implement ideas from a wide variety of sources--this can help you to put pieces of the puzzle in your personal mental health recovery together and implement and maintain a realistic plan.

 Coaching for Mental Health